thereal-cc/Apple1-EMU/README.md

 ## Usage

-By default, the emulator can only run a 256 byte WOZMON rom.
-This rom must be supplied by the user, and will not be provided in this repository.
-In order to run the emulator, put wozmon.bin in the roms folder and type out the following command.
+While pre-made binaries can't be distributed, [this repository](https://github.com/jefftranter/6502/tree/master/asm) contains the source files necessary, and instructions are provided to help with compiling.
+In order to run the emulator, put wozmon.bin and a1basic.bin in the roms folder and type out the following command.

 ```bash
 ./bin/apple1